 This conservative treatment approach is only for patients with mild to moderate pain that is usually manageable with ibuprofen.

 Instruct the patient to contact the office if symptoms are not completely resolved within four to five days because it could be a sign that there is an early vital tooth infection which could lead to more serious problems if ignored.

-Limit the adjustment at 1-2 teeth.
-If it is more than that (or the occlusal scheme is complex like for instance a crossbite) then you need to consider ortho/jaw surgery, building up cuspids, restoring all posterior teeth affected, or make a lifetime night guard.
+Limit the adjustment at one to two teeth.
+If it's more than that (or the occlusal scheme is complex like for instance a crossbite), then you need to consider ortho/jaw surgery, building up cuspids, restoring all posterior teeth affected, or making a lifetime nightguard.
 Jaw surgery and full mouth reconstruction are the most invasive and should be considered as a last resort.

 If a patient makes a dedicated appointment to address this problem, then there is a reward to treating this case and an effort is made to eliminate the second vector force on the affected tooth.
 Most of the time the tooth and bite will feel 100% better immediately after adjusting.

-Reward-you fix their pain, you make their bite feel better, you validate their symptoms, you diagnose what others may have missed, you possibly help cure their headaches, and possibly avert future periodontal problems (which is a debate for another paper)--all using a conservative, cost effective approach that expresses a genuine concern to solve their problem.
-The patient can't help but to be grateful if it is successful and it becomes a huge practice builder.
+The reward, of course, is that you fix their pain, you make their bite feel better, you validate their symptoms, you diagnose what others may have missed, you possibly help cure their headaches, and possibly avert future periodontal problems—all using a conservative, cost-effective approach that expresses a genuine concern to solve their problem.
+The patient can't help but to be grateful if it's successful, and it becomes a huge practice builder.

-Liability of not treating--The patient's symptoms, possible periodontal damage and emotional frustration continue.
-You may lose the patient seeking yet another opinion.
+The liability of not treating is, of course, is that the patient's symptoms, possible periodontal damage, and emotional frustration continue.
+You may lose the patient altogether.

 Follow-up is important for four reasons: